TnWn/cits3403-2/README.md

 TODO:
 * frontend:
   * login page logic
   * register page
   * matches page after login and logic
     * seperately each match has a page?
   * account page ( The ability to edit personal details and preferences.)
   * about page
     * a page explaining the matching algorithm
     * at least one page describing the architecture you used, the design choices you made and any difficulties encountered along the way.
     * one page describing the test and validation strategy and results.
     * one page giving short bios of yourself, and any references used.
 * backend:
   * Login/Register
-  * for dogs and humans?
+    * for dogs/pounds and humans?
   * matching algorithm
   * "initiate some form of contact or communication." - can just be putting ph or email on user's page?

 Image References
 * https://www.pexels.com/photo/dogs-pets-puppies-animals-38008/